victordelva/nextjs-test/README.md

 ### Other considerations

 - For storing the data for simplicity you can store in memory (i.e. array, object etc.).
+- For styling as we are using Tailwind, you can use components from https://flowbite.com/docs/components

 ## Getting Started